furkanmumcu/Layer-Regression/README.md

 ### **1. Training**

-The training script automatically analyzes the target model (such as ResNet, Inception, or ViT), selects appropriate layers using the method described in the paper, and trains the lightweight detector.
+The training script is fully compatible with the timm PyTorch model library.
+By simply setting the model_name parameter, you can target any supported architecture.
+The code automatically analyzes the target model (e.g., ResNet, Inception, or ViT), selects the optimal layers using the methodology described in the paper, and trains the lightweight detector without manual intervention.

 Run: